0xC70FF3/graph-renderer/README.md

 # Graph Renderer
 A NodeJS server based on D3js that provides PNG scientific visualisations of data.
 It uses phantomJS rendering under the hood.

+Right now, it is used to produce Sankey graphs.
+However it is easily extendable to other kinds of D3js visualisations.

 ## Usage

 ```bash